star-3gg/star-3gg/README.md

-✨ Greetings, I'm 3GG and I love developing games! 🥳
+✨ Greetings, I'm Star Egg and I love developing games! 🥳

 <!--
 Check out this amazing screenshot from our latest project **Sky Whisper**